ogradyra/MAI-Project/README.md

-# MAI-Project
+## MAI-Project
-Effect of the Skin on the Quality of Microwave Breast Images
+#Effect of the Skin on the Quality of Microwave Breast Images
+Initial Tasks
+/signal processing task